GstJPaul/MaxGstJPaul/Privacy_Policy.README.md

 **Why we need it:**
 - **Sticky message system**: Count messages to trigger intelligent reposting and manage persistent messages
 - **AI chat functionality**: Process user messages to generate contextual AI responses with conversation memory
-- **Command processing**: Understand slash commands, prefix commands (!sticky, !rsticky, !csticky), and user interactions
+- **Command processing**: Understand user commands and interactions
-- **URL bypass services**: Detect and process shortened URLs for bypass functionality
-- **Moderation tools**: Content analysis for spam detection and automated moderation responses

 **How we handle it:**
-- ✅ Real-time processing for sticky message counting and command detection
+- ✅ Real-time processing for sticky message counting
-- ⚠️ AI chat: Stores recent conversation context in local JSON files (ai_memory_*.json) for conversational continuity
+- ⚠️ AI chat: Stores recent conversation context for continuity (auto-deleted after 30 days)
-- ✅ Message content for sticky system is not permanently stored beyond configuration data
+- ✅ Message content for sticky system is not permanently stored
-- ✅ Local processing only (except AI responses via OpenRouter API and URL bypass services)
+- ✅ Local processing only (except AI responses via Ai API)

+### Server Member Data
+**What we access:** Guild member information (usernames, roles, join dates, permissions) **Why we need it:**
+- Administrative commands (kick, ban, timeout, user info)
+- Role management and permission verification
+- Moderation logging and audit trails

+**How we handle it:**
+- ✅ Only accessed when requested via admin commands
-- ✅ Automatic cleanup of old conversation data when using `/clear_history` command
+- ✅ Personal member data only accessed when requested via admin commands

 ### Server Member Data
 **What we access:** Guild member information (usernames, roles, join dates, permissions, member status)